farisamirmudin/dra-ps/README.md

 # About
 A powershell script that allows watching kdrama using the terminal
 ## Install
 IMPORTANT!
 Powershell 7, git, fzf and mpv/iina are required for the program to run.
 Installations [(See below)](#Recommended-Installation).
-Open powershell/cmd/terminal and enter the following commands.
+After the dependencies are installed, open powershell/cmd/terminal and enter the following commands.
 ```sh
 cd ./Downloads/
 git clone https://github.com/farisamirmudin/dra-ps.git
 ```
-Then go into the dra-ps folder and double click on the run.bat file (for windows) or on run (for MacOS/Linux).
+Then go into the dra-ps folder and double click on the run.bat file (for windows) or run file (for MacOS/Linux).

 ## Dependencies